johnroutledge/milestone-project-3/README.md

 People visiting this website are looking for:
 * Increased knowledge of trading cryptocurrencies
-* A quick, easy way to invest in crytocurrencies risk-free
+* A quick, easy way to invest in cryptocurrencies risk-free
 * The potential profits/losses which could be made in the short and long-term
 * An introduction to cryptocurrencies